colakaist/academic-kickstart2/content/publication/journal-article/2008-05-12-jgp/index.md

 ---
 title: "A Continuum Method for Determining Membrane Protein Insertion Energies and the Problem of Charged Residues"
-authors: [S. Choe.
-K.A.
+authors: [S. Choe, K.A.
 Hecht, M. Grabe]
 #- schoe

 date: "2008-05-12"